-We've mentioned before that competency assessment is one of the most important KPIs.
+We've mentioned before that competency assessment is one of the most critical KPIs.
 The resulting metrics will indicate:

-These data will allow you to pseudo-experimentally compare the performance of employees that go through training versus those who don't.
+This data will allow you to pseudo-experimentally compare the employees' performance of those who take the training versus those who don't.
 This information will enable you to assess the quality of your simulation training.
 As a result, you'll get insight into the program's impact.
-If trained learners get higher scores, then the training is working well and could be expanded to the whole team.
+If trained learners get higher scores, you can consider expanding it to the whole team.
 Still, higher scores don't necessarily reflect higher employee on-the-job competence.
 For this, you'll need to get direct feedback from your staff.

-It might not be obvious, but trainee satisfaction is an important metric for various reasons.
-The overarching success of the course depends, quite a lot, on how much learners are enjoying the material.
-Learning through doing and learning through play, are, in most cases, the most efficient learning tools.
+It might not be obvious, but trainee satisfaction is an essential metric for various reasons.
+The course's overarching success depends on how much learners are enjoying the material.
+Learning through doing and learning through play is, in most cases, the most efficient learning tool.

-The purpose of employee training is business growth and increasing the bottom line.
+The purpose of employee training is business growth and to increase the bottom line.
 Thus, skills and knowledge acquired in a fun learning environment will translate into better task performance.
-This, in the long run, will increase business success and earnings.
+In the long run, this will increase business success and earnings.

-Although KPIs and metrics are very important in conducting good business, employee job happiness should be your starting point.
+Although KPIs and metrics are critical in conducting good business, employee job happiness should be your starting point.
 Get to know your staff personally, learn what motivates them, and ask them what they think about the training course.

-Keep these 7 metrics in mind when formatting the employee training program.
-To maximize your chances of success, arm yourself with the proper knowledge and don’t be afraid to seek help from experts for guidance.
+Keep these seven metrics in mind when formatting the employee training program.
+To maximize your chances of success, arm yourself with the proper knowledge, and don't be afraid to seek help from experts for guidance.